10.5 cm leFH 16

-The 10.5 cm leichte Feldhaubitze 16 (10.5 cm leFH 16) was a field howitzer used by Germany in World War I and World War II.
+The 10.5 cm leichte Feldhaubitze 16 (10.5 cm le.FH.
+16) was a field howitzer used by Germany in World War I and World War II.

 Description

 The 10.5 cm leichte Feldhaubitze 16 was introduced in 1916 as a successor to 10.5 cm Feldhaubitze 98/09, featuring a longer barrel and hence longer range.
 It had the same carriage as the 7.7 cm FK 16.

 Post war

 The Treaty of Versailles limited the Reichswehr to only 84 light field howitzers, with 800 rounds of ammunition per gun.
 The leFH 16 remained the standard German howitzer until 1937, when the 10.5 cm leFH 18 began to replace them in the artillery battalions.
-Guns turned over to Belgium as reparations after World War I were taken into German Army service after the conquest of Belgium as the 10.5 cm leFH 327 (b).
+Guns turned over to Belgium as reparations after World War I were taken into German Army service after the conquest of Belgium as the 10.5 cm le.FH.
+327(b).
 Romania acquired around 64 pieces from the German Army following World War I, and put them into service during the interwar years.